alondraorn/DH150-UX/assignment5/README.md

 <img align="right" width ="350" alt="Armani User Journey Map" src="https://user-images.githubusercontent.com/59623155/74218693-82e6f680-4c5f-11ea-916c-c449a6d71d3f.png">

 Armani, a healthcare consultant in New York City, frequently books last-minute flights to visit his girlfriend in San Francisco once a month.
-On Monday, he decides that he wants to travel to San Francisco Friday evening and return to New York City Sunday evening.
+On Monday, he learns that that his afternoon meeting scheduled for Friday is cancelled.
+Based on this lastminute news, he decides that he wants to travel to San Francisco Friday evening and return to New York City Sunday evening.
 Armani has time to search for flights on his mobile device during his commute to work and his lunch break, and on his laptop when he returns to his apartment in the evening.
 Armani wants to book his trip as soon as possible so it would be ideal if he can book on his mobile device to secure the best last-minute deal.

 Use Case: Armani opens his travel app while riding the subway to work.
 He searches for a flight from JFK to SFO from Friday to Sunday.
 He sorts and filters by evening flights, from lowest to highest price.
 Armani feels stressed, worried, and a little unsure that he is looking at all of his flight options for the cheapest flights.
 He wants to make sure he is checking all airlines and travel sites.
 Armani does not have enough time to finish his booking process before getting off at his stop.
 Frustrated, Armani closes the app and resolves to checking again during his lunch break.

 <div align="right"> User Journey Map With Solution </div>

-GOAL - Book a last-minute, roundtrip flight to San Francisco
-Actions: Inputs "JFK to SFO" and travel dates in the search bar, narrows search results by flight time and price
-Thoughts: "I hope I can find a good deal for flights this weekend.
-I already made plans and don't want to change them."
-Emotions: Eager to book last-minute plans for the weekend, worried that it may be too late to book

-CHALLENGE - Booking process is too long, hard to search through all available options in a efficient manner
-Actions: User scrolls through flights, reviews flight details, then returns to his search results, repeating this cycle again and again
-Thoughts: "I have to do this again for my outbound flight"
-Emotions: Frustrated, Impatient

-SOLUTION - Provide personalized and recommended results, give option to go straight to booking
-Actions: User selects "Last-Minute Deals" (flights are displayed by price visibility, time, airline), user selects outbound flights (similar inbound flights are directly displayed), user selects "Checkout" and canbook and pay for flights immediately
-Thoughts: "This saved me so much scrolling time"
-Emotions: Satisfied with the recommended flight suggestions, feeling accomplished and productive

-*Scenario 3*
+### Scenario 3

 Emma, a freelance graphic designer from Seattle, travels frequently for work to meet with her clients.
 Her next meeting is scheduled for next month in Atlanta.
 Emma needs to book flights and accomodation for her trip.
 This will be her first time traveling to Atlanta and would like to find a hotel or apartment with a conveinent location near the city.
 Emma, who spends most of her time on her laptop, looks for bundle deals on travel websites on her latop.
 She usually compares deals from multiple sites between different tabs on her Internet browser to find the best option.
 Emma's goal is to find conveinent flights and a highly-rated place to stay as she she has no idea what to expect from hotels in the area.